 Students who attend the University of Redlands for their bachelor's degree may fulfill this requirement by taking Introduction to American Politics (POLI 111) or American History to 1877 (HIST 121).

-If a student took a course at an institution that is not on the approved list but covered the U.S. Constitution, they may submit the course syllabus or course description from the university's catalog to their academic advisor.
-The advisor will determine if the course meets the requirement.
+If a student took a course at an institution that is not on the approved list but covered the U.S. Constitution, they may submit the course syllabus or course description from the university's catalog to the Office of Student Success at email@example.com.
+It will then be determined if the course meets the requirement.

 Candidates can also meet the U.S. Constitution requirement by successfully completing the online U.S. Constitution Exam.